The Scavenger Hunt

 There's a story I keep coming back to.
 A senior engineer once told me, "the train can only move as fast as the tracks that it's built on."
 You can put any engine you want on top of bad rails.
 It doesn't matter.
 The rails are the ceiling.
 Agent frameworks spent years trying to put a bigger engine on the same bad rails — longer context windows, better prompts, more clever reasoning.
 And the rails kept failing in the same places: memory, state, recovery, enforcement.

 H·AI·K·U is a bet on the rails.
 The engine doesn't need to be smarter.
 It needs to be asked the right question at the right time, and it needs to be stopped when it tries to do the wrong thing.
 The filesystem is the memory.
 The orchestrator is the brain.
 The hooks are the reflexes.
 The agent is the body.
-And the user, when the user is needed, is called into exactly the right place — not because the agent remembered to ask, but because the FSM refuses to advance until they do.
+And the user, when the user is needed, is called into exactly the right place — not because the agent remembered to ask, but because the workflow engine refuses to advance until they do.

 The agent never sees the whole map.
 It doesn't need to.
 It just needs the next clue.